apekshapriya/hands_segmentation/README.md

     HandOverFace
     GTEA

-The new dataset having numerous cooking activities images was added to finetune the pretrained checkpoint:
+The new dataset EPIC-KITCHEN-100 having numerous cooking activities images was added to finetune the pretrained checkpoint:

-    EPIC-KITCHEN-100

-Being the very huge dataset, some samples were randomly chosen from the dataset and the annotations were converted to masked images.
+Being very huge dataset, some samples were randomly chosen from the dataset and the annotations were converted to masked images.

 To create the dataset:

-    Choose the samples from https://epic-kitchens.github.io/2023 and keep in the following structure:
+    Choose nd dowload the samples from https://epic-kitchens.github.io/2023 and keep in the following structure:

     dataset:
         annotations: